St Andrew's Church, Leytonstone: Organ

 The pipe organ is based on a much earlier instrument acquired for St Andrew's in 1889 from St Jude's Church, Whitechapel.
 Following a fund raising campaign in 1913, the organ was fully rebuilt by the prestigious firm of Lewis & Co and the first recital was given on 28 September 1914 by Dr H. W. Richards, although work on it continued into the following year.
 Healey Willan, the Anglo-Canadian organist and composer, is known to have given an organ recital at St Andrew's.
 The organ was restored in the 1990s and in 2012 when the leather bellows needed repair, the choir and supporters staged a "sponsored hymnathon" to raise funds; this involved singing every hymn in The English Hymnal, which was achieved in 31 hours non-stop.

 Present day

-The parish of St Andrew, Leytonstone is in the Archdeaconry of West Ham of the Diocese of Chelmsford; it is the smallest parish by area of the Deanery of Waltham Forest.
+The parish of St Andrew Leytonstone is in the Archdeaconry of West Ham and the Barking Episcopal Area of the Diocese of Chelmsford; it is the smallest parish by area in the Deanery of Waltham Forest.
 Worship is in the liberal Anglo-Catholic tradition, centred on the Sunday morning Eucharist.
 The church centre is used by a wide variety of community organisations including a preschool, a senior citizens’ group, art classes, a Scout Group and surgeries with local councillors, as well as providing a study space for teenagers to do homework.